quarkhopper/The-Reactor/docs/patterns/state_machine.md

 ## Event System

-The state machine uses an event-based communication system:
+The state machine uses an event-based communication system with a clear separation between process management and state transitions:

 ### Event Types